Human-Rights-Map-1008x567

 How Co-op is taking action

-• Co-op is an active participant in the ETI China corporate caucus and we share knowledge with our suppliers on legislative changes around social security and workplace rights.
+• We share knowledge with our suppliers on legislative changes around social security and workplace rights.

 • In 2020, we sponsored a webinar on ethical recruitment practices, specifically addressing the risks of forced labour in China.
 The webinar was delivered in Mandarin and reached our in-country agents, suppliers and site management teams.
 Following the webinar, we shared a practical guide on ethical recruitment practices and are working with our key suppliers to implement this best practice.